In Stock

 Silvanberry (Rubus Species)

-Silvanberries are vigorous, trailing hybrid berries from the Rosaceae family, developed in Victoria, Australia by crossing Marionberry and Boysenberry.
-The thornless canes are highly productive, bearing large, glossy, cylindrical berries that ripen to a deep red-black colour with a sweet-tart flavour.
+Silvanberries are vigorous, trailing hybrid berries from the Rosaceae family, developed in Victoria, Australia, by crossing Marionberry and Boysenberry.
+These canes are highly productive, bearing large, glossy, cylindrical berries that ripen to a deep red-black colour with a sweet-tart flavour.
 Best suited to gardens with space for training along trellises or fences, they are easy to handle thanks to their thorn-free growth.
 Plant in a permanent position, as Silvanberries are long-lived and perform best when left undisturbed.

 Canes can reach 1–2 metres when supported, and even longer if left unpruned.
 To maintain size and encourage strong fruiting, prune during winter while dormant.